hapax/hapax.github.io/assets/maximal.md

 ---

-The invariance of $\Delta x^2 + \Delta y^2$ suggest that the surface of the earth could be modelled as a plane.
+The invariance of $\Delta x^2 + \Delta y^2$ indicates that the surface of the earth should be modelled as a plane.
-The invariance of $\Delta x^2 - \Delta t^2$ corresponds to a model called *Minkowski spacetime*.
+The invariance of $\Delta x^2 - \Delta t^2$ corresponds to a model called *Minkowski spacetime*, whose properties we'll explore now.

 ### 2.2.
 Making rulers into clocks<a id="sec-2-2" name="sec-2-2"></a>

 Just as two surveyors measuring the same length of fence may want to relate their measurements, two spacetime surveyors measuring times and distances may wish to relate their measurements.
-Our strategy will be very similar to rotations.
+Our strategy will be very similar to rotations, where we started by giving special names to points on the unit circle,

-First, we need t
+$$
+x^2 + y^2 = 1.
+$$

+Instead, we're going to label points on the *unit hyperbola*,

+$$
+t^2 - x^2 = 1.
+$$

+As on the unit circle, we're going to parameterise

 ### 2.3.
 The Twin Paradox<a id="sec-2-3" name="sec-2-3"></a>